Dest76ter/Density-Based-Traffic-Signal-Control-Using-Image-Processing/README.md

 - **Safety Enhancement**: Eliminates the need for traffic personnel at junctions and reduces accidents.
 Implementation:

 The project is implemented in Python, leveraging the power of image processing and video analysis.
 The rotating camera provides a 180-degree view, allowing comprehensive coverage of traffic lanes.
 The system dynamically adjusts traffic signals, making it an invaluable tool for traffic analysis and performance enhancement.

+### Acknowledgments

+This project builds upon the work of Pysource(https://www.youtube.com/@pysource-com) for the initial code inspiration and guidance.
+I am grateful for his valuable contributions to the community.